 In this paper, we discuss some insurance coverages most significantly impacted by the pandemic and the actions insurers can take now to begin to mitigate these challenges.

 Property & Casualty

 The pandemic continues to have a profound impact on the economy, and particularly small businesses.
 In the United States, thousands of businesses have been forced to suspend operations to protect employees and comply with stay-at-home restrictions.
 As production, imports, and supply chains grind to a halt, revenues across various industries – notably retail establishments, hospitality, and transportation (particularly airlines and cruise lines) – have been hit especially hard.
 The American Property Casualty Insurance Association estimates that collectively small businesses are losing between $255 billion and $431 billion of income monthly as a result of the pandemic.
-While various government lending programs are designed to provide businesses with much-needed relief, the proceeds may not be enough to stave off the catastrophic financial losses many face and expect to be covered by insurance.
+While various government lending programmes are designed to provide businesses with much-needed relief, the proceeds may not be enough to stave off the catastrophic financial losses many face and expect to be covered by insurance.